 Before proceeding to discuss how to install and uninstall RSAT Tools, I will be discussing how to resolve some missing tools such as the “DNS Manager Console”.
 The console is neither available from Cortana nor MMC on Windows 10 at the time of writing this article.
 The following workaround below fixed the issue for me.
 I will also append some links.
 The following steps below resolved my issue by providing alternative steps to install the RSATClient so that all tools are installed correctly.

-Alternatively, if these steps are a bit too much to follow, kindly upgrade your device outside the versions mentioned that happen to have this bug.
+7: After installation, you can clear the contents of the temp directory and most times.
+No restart is required unless you are prompted.
+Alternatively, if these steps are a bit too much to follow.
+Kindly upgrade your device outside the versions mentioned that happen to have this bug.

-– Note: From Windows 10 1909, you do not have to install the RSAT tool to have this tool installed on your PC.
+From Windows 10 1909, you do not have to install the RSAT tool to have this tool installed on your PC.

-- Launch the “Windows Settings” or via Win+I on your keyboard - Click on Apps
+Launch the “Windows Settings” or via Win+I on your keyboard.
+Click on Apps

-– Click on optional features as shown below
+Click on Apps and Features and click on optional features as shown below

-– Select RSAT: Group Policy Management Tools
+Under Optional features.
+Select RSAT: Group Policy Management Tools

 Note: When you modify a Group Policy object, these changes are automatically applied to Registry.
 But, when you modify the registry values while the Group Policy is enforced, the value will be overwritten to its original state until the Group Policy Editor specifically makes the changes.